Nathan Erasmus

 Nathan Charles Erasmus (born 9 July 1961) is a South African judge in the Western Cape Division of the High Court.
-He has served as presiding officer over some of South Africa's most infamous cases, like the murder trial of gangster Rashied Staggie and the human trafficking and kidnapping trial related to Joshlin Smith.
+He has served as presiding officer over some of South Africa's most infamous cases such as the murder trial of gangster Rashied Staggie and the human trafficking and kidnapping trial related to Joshlin Smith.

 Early life and education

 Nathan Charles Erasmus was born on 9 July 1961 in Kraaifontein, Cape Town, South Africa.
 He matriculated from Elswood Senior Secondary School in 1978.
 He studied law at the University of the Western Cape and earned his B Juris degree in 1983.
 In 1984 he began work as prosecutor and a magistrate in the Department of Justice.
 He earned his LLB degree in 1989.
 In 1991 he was admitted as an advocate, joining the Cape Bar in 1994 after a pupillage under Justice Siraj Desai.
 On 29 January 2001 he was appointed a judge in the Western Cape Division of the High Court.